shiba196/android_app/README.md

 # android_app
-It is a College Project
+It is all projects i practiced
- By our group